mozilla/miracle/docs/local.rst

 Architecture
 ============

-`contextgraph-service` is built as a containerized Docker application, but to run it, several additional services are required:
+`miracle` is built as a containerized Docker application, but to run it, several additional services are required:

 - a `Celery <http://www.celeryproject.org/>`_ task queue